zhuoyanguo/zhuoyanguo.github.io/README.md

 **3.Scraping Alumni Career Outcomes from LinkedIn:**
    Wrote a Python script to automate the extraction of LinkedIn profiles using available alumni information.
-   This replaced a manual lookup process, significantly reducing the time spent on workforce data collection.

-   I also trained a text classification model to automatically categorize alumni by industry and sector based on their LinkedIn job titles and company information.
+   Also trained a text classification model to automatically categorize alumni by industry and sector based on their LinkedIn job titles and company information.

    **View Code: [LinkedIn Scraper Script (Python)](https://github.com/zhuoyanguo/BGE_Work/blob/main/LinkedinScraper.ipynb)**